 This will not harm your eyes and it's safe to get in your eyes.
 However, we don't recommend spraying it directly into your eyes.
 To treat a stye, simply use the solution as shown in the article and video above.
 Just close your eyes and spray it on your eyelashes.
 Rub it in, and let it dry.

 Does the Heyedrate spray help with lash extensions?

 It does!
 This is actually great for lash extensions.
-It contains no alcohol and no oil so it's really safe for lash extensions.
+It contains no alcohol and no oil so it's really safe for cleaning your lash extensions.
 We have a lot of people that use it for that.
 Really, anybody that has lash extensions should be using an eyelid cleanser like this!